umarzama007-beep/aws-iam-privesc-scanner/README.md

 Generates a visual graph (PNG) showing the final escalation chain

 This helps administrators and security teams identify misconfigurations that allow attackers to escalate privileges.

+ -> How the AWS IAM environment was built for this project

+To simulate a realistic cloud security scenario, a multi-step privilege escalation structure was intentionally created inside AWS.

+1. Starting identity (low privilege)

+student-user

+No administrative permissions

+Only allowed to assume one basic role at the start of the chain

+2. Custom multi-hop IAM roles created

+Each role was configured so that the previous identity in the chain could assume it.

+The roles created were:

+LibraryAssistantRole

+CourseAssistantRole

+DeptAdminRole

+ITSupportRole

+SecurityOfficerRole

+AdminRole (final admin role with AdministratorAccess)

+3. Two things configured for each hop

+For every step in the chain:

+(A) Trust Policy on the target role

+Example: CourseAssistantRole trusts LibraryAssistantRole

+This tells AWS which identity is allowed to assume this role

+(B) Inline AssumeRole Policy on the caller

+Example: LibraryAssistantRole is allowed to assume CourseAssistantRole

+This gives the previous role permission to make the switch

 -> Why this project is useful